Top 10 Gay Bars & Clubs in Boston (2026)

 These spots didn't make the top 10, but they're worth knowing about — especially if you're exploring Boston's wider queer-friendly nightlife.

-A mainstream dance club in the Theater District that hosts LGBTQ+ nights and attracts a mixed crowd.
+Candibar rebranded as Crown Night Club — a Theater District dance club that still hosts LGBTQ+ nights (including a weekly Sunday queer takeover) and attracts a mixed crowd.
 When the right event is on, the energy is high.
 Check the schedule for queer-specific programming.

 The Kartal

-A queer-friendly lounge in Harvard Square with cocktails and a progressive Cambridge crowd.
-Good for a pre-dinner drink or a chill night out on the Cambridge side of the river.
+A queer-friendly lounge in the South End with cocktails and a welcoming crowd.
+Good for a pre-dinner drink or a chill night out near the Tremont Street bar strip.

 The Theater Offensive